walterbender/Syllabi/edtech.md

 ---------------------

 * How does Sugar go "beyond black boxes"?
+* Why is it (or isn't it) important that Sugar is Free/Libre Software?
 * Does it matter that learners and teachers contribute code to Sugar?
 * How does Sugar stike a balance between control and autonomy?